Programs for Sustainable Planning and Development

 - Facilities Management Curriculum (50 Credits)

 - Historic Preservation Curriculum (44 Credits)

-Each of the four graduate programs maintains its independence, degree, and depth of study.
-Yet with the advice of Coordinators and Chairs, students can move between the four programs, with the further option to follow set tracks for specialized or multifaceted studies.
-Studios bring together students from all four graduate programs for interdisciplinary teamwork.
+Each of the five graduate programs maintains its independence, degree, and depth of study.
+Yet with the advice of Coordinators and Chairs, students can move between the five programs, with the further option to follow set tracks for specialized or multifaceted studies.
+Studios bring together students from all five graduate programs for interdisciplinary teamwork.

 PSPD offers linkages to: the undergraduate Construction Management Program, with the opportunity to focus on real estate development; Brooklyn Law School, with opportunity for a joint Masters / Juris Doctor; and to a number of Pratt and civic partners, with opportunity to combine study and advocacy; action with reflection.
 These include the Pratt Center for Community Development, the Institute’s new technology and GIS center, SAVI, and the NYC Environmental Justice Alliance, among others.

 The primary mission of the PSPD is to provide a professionally oriented education to a student body with diverse cultural, educational and professional backgrounds.
 The PSPD welcomes applicants with undergraduate degrees in a wide range of academic disciplines.
 In the application process, the PSPD values creativity, civic engagement and depth of experience, as well as intellectual capacity.